 by repurposing plastic that would otherwise go to landfills,

-end up in our oceans
+end up in our oceans or be burned.

 Azure attempts to go closer to the circular economy’s goal of making the most of previously used materials by using recycled materials instead of new resources.

 “The construction industry is the world’s greatest user of raw materials,